grafana/agent/docs/sources/flow/reference/cli/convert.md

 ### Promtail

-Using the `--source-format=promtail` will convert the source config from [Promtail v2.8.x](https://grafana.com/docs/loki/v2.8.x/clients/promtail/) to Grafana Agent Flow config.
+Using the `--source-format=promtail` will convert the source configuration from [Promtail v2.8.x](https://grafana.com/docs/loki/v2.8.x/clients/promtail/) to Grafana Agent Flow configuration.

 Nearly all [Promtail features](https://grafana.com/docs/loki/v2.8.x/clients/promtail/configuration/) are supported and can be converted to Grafana Agent Flow config.